VictorsCodingCorner/database-design/user-stories.md

 - As a customer, so I can receive my tickets, I want to provide my contact information.
 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+- As a customer, so I know on what chreen my move is displayed, I what to know what screen plays the movie I booked.
+- As a customer, to easily find my tiket, I want to reciev it via email
+- As an admin, to know booking coverage of movies, I wish to know now many seats are available at each sitting.
+- As an admin, to steamline business, I only what a specific movie to be played on one screen at a time.
+-